 This meticulous closure of accounts and licenses is a critical measure to avoid potential legal or financial complications, signifying the culmination of the dissolution process.

 Do I Need to Get Tax Clearance in Missouri?

 No, you do not need to get tax clearance in Missouri.
 If you are the sole owner of your LLC and there is no other business activity, filing for a "dissolution" automatically cancels any tax filings.The Missouri Department of Revenue will be notified of the dissolution and will update its records.

 How Much Does It Cost to Dissolve an LLC in Missouri?

-The filing fee for the Articles of Termination is $25.
-However, depending on the paperwork and the other legal documents specific to your LLC, the cost might be higher, even more so if you hire a professional service to help you with different forms and filings required for the dissolution.
+It costs $25 to file for the Articles of Termination in Missouri.
+However, depending on the paperwork and the other legal documents specific to your LLC, the cost might be higher, even more so if you hire a professional service to help you with the different forms and filings required for the dissolution.

 How Long Does It Take To Dissolve an LLC in Missouri?

 It takes approximately four days for your Missouri LLC dissolution to get processed.
 The exact timeframe may vary depending on the county where the documents are filed.
 You can expedite this process by using our online document preparation service.
 Once your documents have been processed, you will receive a stamped and certified copy of your Articles of Dissolution.